Want to learn how to sell on Amazon?

 Here is how our product launch flow is supposed to work

-- Get reviews anyway you can.
+- Get reviews any way you can.
 Reviews in my experience come in slowly, even via giveaways like JumpSend but giveaways will help boost page rank.
-During our last launch few months ago we were able to get to the front page on some key terms with a 70% discount to about 100 people.
+During our last launch a few months ago we were able to get to the front page on some key terms with a 70% discount to about 100 people.
 Now people are seeing our product, otherwise, it’s buried on page 853.
 We spread the giveaway approvals over many days keeping them at 5-10 a day to stagger the daily purchases to build sales velocity

 - Respond to every single review and make sure you use your keywords in your responses.
 Trust me, your listing will start indexing on google for those keywords.
 That’s Google SEO 🙂

 - Run Amazon PPC (both, manual with and auto).
-Bid depends on your competitor bidding.
+Bid depends on your competitor’s bidding.
 The auto campaign will cost you money and probably not gain you a lot of sales, but what it does do is give you valuable information on what people are searching for and what Amazon thinks your product is

 - Run FB ads using Super URL to increase your rank for desired search terms.
 Super URL makes Amazon think that your visitors searched for your targeted keywords instead of just coming directly to the listing.
-The leads Amazon to rank your products higher in the search engine, leading to more sales.
+This leads Amazon to rank your products higher in the search engine, leading to more sales.
 You can use Amztracker to generate Super URL

-- After 4-6 weeks our item should be profitable and you should have enough sales velocity to increase price and start with some decent profit.
+- After 4-6 weeks our item should be profitable and you should have enough sales velocity to increase the price and start with some decent profit.